Revisiting the island mass effect

 The objective of the SAPPHIRE project (Systematic Analysis of Pacific PHytoplankton and Island Regional Effects) was to elucidate the impact of islands on phytoplankton.
 To do so, we conducted a systematic study of the island effect in the tropical Pacific from a suite of physical and biological satellite data.
 The project leveraged the OUTPACE oceanographic cruise that took place in the western south tropical Pacific near several islands in 2015.
 SAPPHIRE also used data from the satellite-based PHYSAT method that detects phytoplankton functional groups from space.

-Using in situ and satellite data in the OUTPACE region, we first developed an algorithm that automatically identifies and characterizes the island effect.
+Using in situ and satellite data in the OUTPACE region, we first developed an algorithm that automatically identifies and characterizes the island mass effect.
 Then we applied the algorithm to the entire tropical Pacific using satellite data.
 The ultimate goals were to:

 1) quantify the impact of islands on phytoplankton biomass and biodiversity in the tropical Pacific, and